People often don’t notice just how much they use their shoulders, until they’re acting up.

 Your physical therapist will work with you to regain mobility, strengthen your shoulder, and prevent further injury.

-Depending on the source of your injury, your physical therapist may also consider your home and workplace ergonomics as a preventative measure.
+Depending on the source of your injury, your physical therapist may also consider home and workplace ergonomics as a preventative measure.

 Here are some of the most common physical therapy treatments for shoulder pain: